GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Background

-The final stage of approximate matching is an AND operation on all \textit{2e+1} masks\cut{(box 4 in Figure 2)}.
-Nevertheless, a \textit{0}-bit at a particular position is dominant, and AND will yield a \textit{0}-bit indicating a match even if all of the other bit-vectors have \editedII{a} \textit{1}-bit value at that position, which signals a mismatch.
-To compensate for this issue, the bit-vectors are \textit{amended} before AND to turn short streaks of \textit{0}s into \textit{1}s considering these \textit{0}s are useless and do not represent an informative part in Hamming masks~\cite{Alser2017}.\cut{This amendment procedure is one of GateKeeper's major contributions over SHD.} For amendment, after the AND operation, the errors are counted by following a \editedII{window} approach with a look-up table\cut{(box 4 in Figure 2)}.
-The comparison pair is rejected if the number of \textit{1s} as errors in \editedII{the} final bit-vector exceeds the error threshold, and accepted if otherwise. \editedI{For a step by step example of \editedII{the} GateKeeper algorithm's workflow, please refer to \touchup{Sup.
-Figure S.1}.}
+The final stage of approximate matching is an AND operation on all \textit{2e+1} masks.
+Nevertheless, a \textit{0}-bit at a particular position is dominant, and AND will yield a \textit{0}-bit indicating a match even if all of the other bitvectors have a \textit{1}-bit value at that position, which signals a mismatch.
+To compensate for this issue, the bitvectors are \textit{amended} before AND to turn short streaks of \textit{0}s into \textit{1}s considering these \textit {0}s are useless and do not represent an informative part in Hamming masks.
+For amendment, after the AND operation, the errors are counted by following a window approach with a look-up table.
+The comparison pair is rejected if the number of \textit{1s} as errors in the final bitvector exceeds the error threshold and is accepted if otherwise.
+For a step-by-step example of the GateKeeper algorithm's workflow, please refer to Sup.
+Figure S.1.